-The bacteria was found in 11 frozen milk samples from that pump, as well as on the pump itself and on the drain of the mother's kitchen sink.
+The baby girl developed an infection at 3 weeks old, and when testing revealed the very uncommon Cronobacter sakazakii in her spinal fluid, the CDC went looking for the source and found it in frozen milk samples from the mother's personal pump, as well as on the pump itself and on the drain of the mother's kitchen sink.

 The mother told the CDC she would clean her pump by placing the parts in a sink full of soapy water for hours before rinsing and air-drying all the parts.
-The parts were neither scrubbed nor sanitized, steps the CDC is recommending to parents in the new pump cleaning guidelines prompted by this case.
+The parts were neither scrubbed nor sanitized, prompting the CDC to issue the guidelines.

 The agency meant to protect babies and help parents, but the guidelines stoked panic and, in some cases, anger, in working moms who could not possibly follow them.

 We reached out to Mark A. Underwood, Chief of Pediatric Neonatology and Professor of Pediatrics at the UC Davis School of Medicine.

 He told Motherly the new CDC breast pump guidelines may not be helpful for moms supplying for healthy, full-term babies: "My advice is to find a sustainable approach that fits a mom's circumstance."

 According to Dr. Underwood, the CDC and FDA create guidelines like those this case sparked to protect the largest number of babies from the worst possible outcomes—but not all babies require extreme levels of sanitation.